 CHANTILLY, VA, Apr 18, 2015—Many different home improvement professionals may enter the scene when you're renovating your home, from the contractor to the architect and even an interior designer.
 However, when it comes to planning your project, opinions vary about which professional to call first, according to Scott MacDonald, President of RE/MAX Gateway.

-“Some say the architect comes first because you have to design a project before you can build it,” says MacDonald.
+Some say the architect comes first because you have to design it before you can build it.
 The architect, who is trained to resolve problems creatively, can help define the project in ways that provide meaningful guidance for the design.

-“On the other hand, a contractor will be the one you interact with on a regular basis and the person who will likely be in your home every day, possibly for an extended period depending on the scope of your work,” explains MacDonald.
-Also, it's important to note that many contractors have in-house design services, or design/build firms, and can possibly offer better price and integration between design and implementation.
+On the other hand, MacDonald notes, a contractor will be the one you interact with on a regular basis and the person who will likely be in your home every day, possibly for an extended period depending on the scope of your work.
+Many contractors have in-house design services, or design/build firms, and can possibly offer better price and integration between design and implementation.
 Others may have several architects with whom they work directly, which could also provide a smooth integration between design and implementation.

-For more real estate information, please contact RE/MAX Gateway at firstname.lastname@example.org, 703-652-5777, or RE/MAX Gateway.
+For more information on real estate, please contact RE/MAX Gateway at firstname.lastname@example.org, 703-652-5777, or RE/MAX Gateway.